Struggling with student debt? Here’s how to pay off student loans faster

 You may have one type of student loan or a mix of a few.
 Here’s a breakdown of the various options available to Canadian students.

 Figure out how much you owe to each separate source.
-Once you’ve gathered your sources, now you’re ready for step two.
+Once you’ve gathered this information, you’re ready for step two.

-If you use a student line of credit, one of the surprising benefits is that the interest rates tend to be lower compared to government student loans.
-Currently, each financial institution is charging their own variable prime rate, so it will vary based on your lender.
+And if you use a student line of credit, one of the surprising benefits is that the interest rates tend to be lower compared to government student loans.
+Interest rates vary by financial institution.

 In my opinion, it’s wise to pay down your Canada Student Loan during the non-repayment period, which is the first six months after finishing up your studies.
 Although you won’t be charged interest, it does accrue immediately after you complete your studies.
 This will help to reduce the interest payable on the loan.
 For a provincial student loan, each province and territory has its own set of rules.
 You can find more details on the Government of Canada website.

 You can determine what the monthly payments will be using the Loan Repayment Estimator tool.
-By entering the total amount of your student loan debt, selecting the type of interest (fixed or floating), along with the number of months you estimate you will need to pay off the loan, the calculator gives you the amounts for monthly payments and payable interest.
+Enter the total amount of your student loan debt, select the type of interest (fixed or floating), along with the number of months you estimate you will need to pay off the loan, and the calculator will give you the amounts for monthly payments and payable interest.

 For example, say you have $25,000 in student loan debt when you graduate, your loan has a 3.2% interest rate and a 10-year repayment period.
 With option one, you wait to begin making payments six months after finishing school.
-With option two, on the other hand, if you start making your repayments immediately after you finish school.
+Option two is to start repaying your loan immediately after you finish school.

 For an even smarter way, you could make larger lump sum payments, and this will further reduce your principal amount and thereby shrink your total interest payments.